EMIT-leadership-development/emit/_posts/Transformation-Stories/2019-10-05-elvis-joseph-zimbabwe.md

 # Standard for all posts - title and hero content
 layout: post
 title: EMIT graduate becomes leader to leaders
-subtitle: A lonely child’s journey to becoming a top-level advisor.
+subtitle: A lonely child’s journey to becoming a top-level advisor

 heroQuote:
 hero_image: /images/african-politics-EMIT-leadership-development.webp
+# Sprite Image for listings - to make site fast
+sprite_image: /images/sprites/sprite-Set1.jpg
+sprite_selection_number: 6

 # If the author is team member then select from datafile
 author: